jellllllle/console-prefixer/README.md

 ```

 ### Multiple loggers
-You can create logger anywhere.
+You can create loggers anywhere.
 This can become in handy when you want to enable or disabled logs for a particular class or module.
 Or when you want different prefixes for different parts of the codebase.